xxwilliam/assignment-1/README.md

 <p>Tools requrired will be the standard tools , screw drivers, wire cutters, electrical tape, electrical tubing, spanners
 (open ended and rind),
-electrical wire (12 gauge) and connectors for the vehicle's commputer The technologies required will be the soft ware associated with the operating systems, such as engine immoblising , power windows, door locks, and braking systems.
+electrical wire (12 gauge) and connectors for the vehicle's computer The technologies required will be the soft ware associated with the operating systems, such as engine immoblising , power windows, door locks, and braking systems.
 The soft ware for the camera will be in the same black box but run seperatly with its own